 Wired and Wireless Sensors

 Over 30 years experience in professional sensor solutions

-Monitoring temperature of your concrete pour ensures optimal curing conditions, especially under extreme weather conditions.
+Monitoring the temperature of your concrete pour ensures optimal curing conditions, especially under extreme weather conditions.
 Achieve the concrete strength you need.

 Hot Weather Concrete

 When pouring concrete in hot weather there is a danger of the concrete curing too fast as the hydration process occurs.
 This results in faster gains in strength early on in the curing time, but ultimately it will go on to lose strength in later stages.
-This results in a less durable concrete that doesn’t meet the required strength specifications.
+This results in less durable concrete that doesn’t meet the required strength specifications.
 The general rule of thumb during hot weather pours is to not exceed 70°C (160°F).
-The addition of cold water, ice and cool aggregates can help maintain the temperature.
+The addition of cold water, ice, and cool aggregates can help maintain the temperature.